 |Copyright © Nucleus Medical Media, Inc.|

-- Suddenly putting stress on the gluteal muscles when they are not ready for the stress
+- Putting sudden stress on the muscles when they are not ready

 - Tight gluteal muscles